 - The App Store: The Apple TV’s store for third-party TV apps.

-- Photos: An app for viewing your current iCloud Photo Library, Photo Stream, and Shared Photo Streams.
+- Photos: An app for viewing your current Photo Stream and Shared Photo Streams.
 (Access to your current Photos library is unavailable for privacy reasons.)

 - Music: An app for your personal music collection and access to the entire Apple Music library, including music videos.

 - Search: The Apple TV’s universal search bar.

 - Computers: Any iTunes music and video libraries you’ve added to Home Sharing will show up here.

 - Settings: The place to change your Apple TV’s settings.

 In addition to these stock apps, the fourth-generation Apple TV launches with an App Store chock-full of third-party apps and games for your television.
 You can see every currently-shipping app in this video below:

 Though tvOS apps and iOS apps have different underlying code, Apple is allowing developers to sell their apps in “Universal” bundles: This means that you may get the tvOS version of an app for free if you already have its iOS counterpart.
 You can check to see if you have any tvOS apps available for download by going to App Store > Purchased.